shutterrev/csszengarden/README.md

-# csszengarden
+# CSSZenGarden
-csszengarden project for eventual submission
+This is eventually going to be my submission for csszengarden (http://www.csszengarden.com/).